Rockyrandhawa98/Platformer-Project/README.md

 This is a platformer game made to practice and learn Pygame

-All credits goes to Coding with Russ in his video tutorial linked here: https://www.youtube.com/watch?v=DHgj5jhMJKg&list=PLjcN1EyupaQm20hlUE11y9y8EY2aXLpnv
+All credit goes to Coding with Russ in his video tutorial linked here: https://www.youtube.com/watch?v=DHgj5jhMJKg&list=PLjcN1EyupaQm20hlUE11y9y8EY2aXLpnv

 Changes made to original design: